 Cleaning Kitchen Tiles of Grease

 You'll also want to have at the ready a toothbrush for stubborn stains in tiny grout grooves, a soft-sided scrubber sponge for ceramic and glass tile and a nylon scrubbing brush for getting at clumps of batter, sauce or marinades that have clung to the countertop or backsplash.
-Have a stack of clean towels for wiping up extra liquid and buffing away the residue from soaps and detergents to make the workspace shine.
+Have a stack of clean towels on hand for wiping up extra liquid and buffing away the residue from soaps and detergents to make the workspace shine.

-Homemade Degreaser for Tile and Grout
+Homemade Degreaser for Tile Grout

 There are many degreaser cleaners on the market, and many smell like orange or lemon.
 The citrus action in the commercial detergents is what makes it a hardworking cleaner.
 You can make it at home with fresh lemons, baking soda and vinegar.
-Combine one part lemon juice and one part vinegar.
-Add two parts baking soda to the mixture and stir to make a paste.
-Spread the paste over the grout and tile.
-Make sure it has good contact with the hardest hit grease areas.
-A soda glass backsplash may get filmy during this process but won't be harmed by the gentle grease remover.
-Simply buff out the glass until its former shine returns.
+The lemon juice removes tough stains because of its citric acid content; the baking soda is a mild abrasive; and vinegar dissolves grease.

 Go Commercial for Serious Jobs

-Among the stellar choices that are eco-friendly and nontoxic include Mrs. Meyer's Clean Day Cream Cleaner.
+Among the stellar choices that are eco-friendly and nontoxic is Mrs. Meyer's Clean Day Cream Cleaner.
 It cuts through the tough grime on stovetops and countertops that can collect over time and be harder to remove.
-Tech Grout Cleaner is a little more serious and is sold at most home improvement stores.
-It's what professionals try for tough jobs.
-It's nonacidic, odorless and 100 percent biodegradable.
+Fragrance choices include lavender, lemon verbena and geranium.